gaborbernat/algo-notes/problem_solutions/union_find.md

 numbered from $$0$$ to $$N - 1$$.
 We have to type of operations, `union` connects two sites, `find` get connected group or component one site belongs to.
 Two sites are connected if and only if the first site is connected to the second site or any other sites that is connected to the second site.
-All sites that belongs are connected to each other belongs to the same conneted component.
+All sites that belongs are connected to each other belongs to the same connected component.

-This is a quite common problem and it is equivalent to find if two nodes belongs to a same connected component in an undirected graph.
+This is a quite common problem and it is equivalent to find if two nodes belongs to a same connected component in an not directed graph.
 We use the root node's id to represent a connected component.

 There are several ways to do this and these methods have different time cost and space cost.